Shutterstock

 In group B where participants had specific lumbar mobilization techniques only, the results were as follows (2):

-From the results it is clear that specific lumbar mobilization techniques together with core stabilization workouts like planks and side planks are effective when it comes to dealing with back pains.
+From these results, it suggests that specific lumbar mobilization techniques together with core stabilization workouts like planks and side planks may be more helpful for some people experiencing back discomfort than lumbar mobilization techniques alone.

-Since now we know planks help with back pains, it is important to know how to do them correctly.
-If you use the wrong form, you will end up causing harm while thinking you are benefiting your back and your body as a whole.
+Since planks may be helpful for some people who experience back discomfort, it is important to know how to do them correctly.
+If you use the wrong form, you may feel strain or discomfort while thinking you are benefiting your back and your body as a whole.
 With that said, this is how to do planks correctly (4):

 Read More: 28-Day Plank Challenge That Will Melt Your Fat And Tone Your Muscle

-To make a plan more effective and less likely to cause harm to your body.
-Here is a list of things you should do and others you should make sure you steer away from.
+To make a plan more effective and less likely to cause strain, here is a list of things to do—and things to steer away from.

 The plank engages many muscles in your body.
 Here are the main muscles it works (5):